mlua-rs/rlua/README.md

 serious kind of bug, so if you find the ability to cause UB with this API *at all*, please file a bug report.

-There are, however, currently a few known ways to cause *panics* and even *aborts* with this API.
-There is a near term goal to completely eliminate all ways to cause panics / aborts from scripts, so many of these can be considered bugs, but since they're known only file a bug report if you notice any behavior that does not match what's described here.

-Panic / abort considerations when using this API:

-  * The API should be panic safe currently, whenever a panic is generated the Lua stack is cleared and the `Lua` instance should continue to be usable.
-  * Panic unwinds in Rust callbacks should currently be handled correctly, the unwind is caught and carried across the Lua API boundary, and Lua code cannot catch rust panics.
-This is done by overriding the normal Lua 'pcall' and 'xpcall' with custom versions that cannot catch rust panics being piped through the normal Lua error system.
-  * There are a few panics marked "internal error" that should be impossible to trigger.
-If you encounter one of these this is a bug.
-  * When the internal version of Lua is built using the `gcc` crate (the default), `LUA_USE_APICHECK` is enabled.
-Any abort caused by this internal Lua API checking should be considered a bug, particularly because without `LUA_USE_APICHECK` it would generally be unsafe.
-  * The library internally calls lua_checkstack to ensure that there is sufficient stack space, and if the stack cannot be sufficiently grown this is a panic.
-There should not be a way to cause this using this API, and if you encounter this, it is a bug.
-  * Previous to version 0.10, `rlua` had a complicated system to guard against LUA_ERRGCMM, and this system could cause aborts.
-This is no longer the case as of version 0.10, `rlua` now attempts to handle all errors that the Lua C API can generate, including functions that can cause memory errors (any function marked as 'v', 'e', or 'm' in the Lua C API docs).
-This is, however, extremely complicated and difficult to test, so if there is any indication when using this API that a Lua error (longjmp) is being triggered without being turned into an `rlua::Error`, *please please report this as a bug*.
+Another goal of this library is complete protection from panics and aborts.
+Currently, it should not be possible for a script to trigger a panic or abort (with some important caveats described below).
+Similarly to the safety goal, there ARE several internal panics and even aborts in `rlua` source, but they should not be possible to trigger, and if you trigger them this should be considered a bug.

+There are some caveats to the panic / abort guarantee, however:

+  * `rlua` reserves the right to panic on API usage errors.
+Currently, the only time this will happen is when passed a registry handle type from a different main Lua state.
+  * Currently, there are no memory or execution limits on scripts, so untrusted scripts can always at minimum infinite loop or allocate arbitrary amounts of memory.
-  * The internal Lua allocator is set to use `realloc` from `libc`, but it is wrapped in such a way that OOM errors are guaranteed to abort.
-This is not currently such a big deal, as this matches the behavior of rust itself.
+  * The internal Lua allocator is set to use `realloc` from `libc`, but it is wrapped in such a way that OOM errors are guaranteed to *abort*.
+This is not currently such a big deal, as this matches the behavior of Rust itself.
     This allows the internals of `rlua` to, in certain cases, call 'm' Lua C API functions with the garbage collector disabled and know that these cannot error.
 Eventually, `rlua` will support memory limits on scripts, and those memory limits will cause regular memory errors rather than OOM aborts.

-  * There are currently no recursion limits on callbacks.
-This could cause one of two problems, either the API will run out of stack space and cause a panic in Rust, or more likely it will cause an internal `LUA_USE_APICHECK` abort, from exceeding LUAI_MAXCCALLS.
-This may be a source of unsafety if `LUA_USE_APICHECK` is disabled, and is considered a bug.
-It is very hard to trigger this currently, because right now rust callbacks cannot be re-entered.
-If this restriction were lifted with a `Fn` callback (as opposed to `FnMut`), then this would be much easier to trigger.
-  * There are currently no checks on argument sizes, and I think you may be able to cause an abort by providing a large enough `rlua::Variadic`.
-I believe this would be unsafe without `LUA_USE_APICHECK` and should be considered a bug.
+Yet another goal of the library is to, in all cases, safely handle panics generated by Rust callbacks.
+Panic unwinds in Rust callbacks should currently be handled correctly -- the unwind is caught and carried across the Lua API boundary as a regular lua error in a way that prevents Lua from catching it.
+This is done by overriding the normal Lua 'pcall' and 'xpcall' with custom versions that cannot catch errors that are actually from Rust panics, and by handling panic errors on the receiving rust side by resuming the panic.

+In summary, here is a list of `rlua` behaviors that should be considered a bug.
+If you encounter them, a bug report would be very welcome:

+  * If your code panics / aborts with a message that contains the string "rlua internal error", this is a bug.
+  * The above is true even for the internal panic about running out of stack space!
+There are a few ways to generate normal script errors by running out of stack, but if you encounter a *panic* based on running out of stack, this is a bug.
+  * When the internal version of Lua is built using the `gcc` crate, and `cfg!(debug_assertions)` is true, Lua is built with the `LUA_USE_APICHECK` define set.
+Any abort caused by this internal Lua API checking is *absolutely* a bug, particularly because without `LUA_USE_APICHECK` it would generally be unsafe.
+  * Lua API errors are handled by lonjmp.  *ALL* instances where the Lua API would longjmp should be protected from Rust, except in a few cases of internal callbacks where there are only Copy types on the stack.
+If you detect that `rlua` is triggering a longjmp over rust stack frames (other than the internal ones), this is a bug!
+(NOTE: I believe it is still an open question whether technically Rust allows longjmp over rust stack frames *at all*, even if there are only Copy types on the stack.
+Currently `rlua` uses this to avoid having to write a lot of messy C shims.
+It *currently* works fine, and it is difficult to imagine how it would ever NOT work, but what is and isn't UB in unsafe rust is not precisely specified.)